hassanlb9/EfreiBot/README.md

 # EFREIBOT
-This project have been designed and developped by : `Yo`
+This project have been designed and developped by : `Yo`.

 # Summary